kandelkapil/Event_Management_System/readme.md

 Project Installation

-Clone the repository: git clone <repository_url>
+Clone the repository

-Navigate to the project directory: cd event-management Install dependencies: npm install
+Navigate to the project directory

+Install dependencies: npm install

 Running the Project